-As 2015 draws to a close and 2016 begins, you’ve probably got a lot on your mind when it comes to personal finances.
+As 2021 continues, you’ve probably got a lot on your mind when it comes to personal finances.
 Hopefully, one of the things you’re thinking about is your long-term retirement savings, because consistently saving over time is the foundation to reaching your retirement goals.
 It’s also important to reevaluate your retirement activities every year.

 You may find that you have several different options for conducting your retirement savings and investing activities.
 There’s the IRA, of course, which could take the form of an account with a traditional custodian such as a bank or discount broker, or a “self-directed” IRA with a custodian such as Quest Trust Company.
 You might also consider participating in an employer-sponsored retirement plan such as a 401(k).

 When you take a broad view approach to considering your various retirement saving options, you may likely find that the self-directed IRA presents you with the most advantages.

 Investment Options.
 The value and importance of having the greatest number of investment options available to you cannot be overstated.
 An IRA with a traditional custodian will limit your options to things such as stocks, bonds, and mutual funds.
 With an employer-sponsored retirement plan, you’ll have even fewer choices; perhaps just a handful of mutual funds options.
 A self-directed IRA allows the account holder to invest in all these options, plus real estate, private equity and private debt, precious metals, and more.